akemin-dayo/BlueMapSkinSupport/README.md

 1. Completely shut down your Minecraft server using `/stop`.
 2. Download the latest *.jar file from the [GitHub releases page](https://github.com/akemin-dayo/BlueMapSkinSupport/releases).
 3. Copy the *.jar file to your `/plugins/` directory.
-4. If you changed your BlueMap web root directory, you'll want to make sure that the value also matches in the configuration file located at `/plugins/BlueMapSkinSupport/config.yml`. ※ For reference, [here are the default contents of `config.yml`](src/main/resources/config.yml).
+4. If you want, you can change how BlueMapSkinSupport behaves by modifying its configuration file located at `/plugins/BlueMapSkinSupport/config.yml`. (※ For reference, [here are the default contents of `config.yml`](src/main/resources/config.yml).)
 5. Edit BlueMap's `plugin.conf` file and disable its built-in skin downloader to prevent it from overwriting BMSS-generated skins.
 6. Start your server and enjoy having the correct player heads appear on BlueMap's web UI!